Voodoo Economics at the Treasury — CEO Daily, Tuesday 12th December

 • Workplace Harassment With a Difference

 United Airlines CEO Oscar Munoz endorsed the Association of Flight Attendants’ campaign for a “zero tolerance” policy towards sexual harassment.
-Munoz’ letter to staff followed an op-ed in the Washington Post by the AFA’s president Sara Nelson who argued that harassment by passengers is still routine.
-Munoz’ initiative takes what has been in recent weeks a discussion about essentially internal dynamics about workplace culture and turns it outwards to include customer-staff relations.
+Munoz’s letter to staff followed an op-ed in the Washington Post by the AFA’s president Sara Nelson, who argued that harassment by passengers is still routine.
+Munoz’s initiative takes what has been in recent weeks a discussion about essentially internal dynamics in workplace culture and turns it outwards to include customer-staff relations.
 That makes it a much more complicated issue.
 How far an industry hyper-sensitized to customer service issues is prepared to back staff complaints about passengers will be interesting to see.

 Fortune